apollographql/apollo-client-nextjs/packages/experimental-nextjs-app-support/README.md

 > The `Suspense` boundary here is optional.

-This example will fetch your query in RSC, and then transport the data into your Client Component cache.
+This example will fetch a query in RSC, and then transport the data into the Client Component cache.
-Before the child `ClientComponent` in the example renders, a "simulated network request" for this query is started in your Client Components.
+Before the child `ClientChild` in the example renders, a "simulated network request" for this query is started in your Client Components.
 That way, if you repeat the query in your Client Component using `useSuspenseQuery` (or even `useQuery`!), it will wait for the network request in your Server Component to finish instead of making it's own network request.

+> [!IMPORTANT]
-> Keep in mind that we recommend not to mix "client data" and "RSC data".
-Data fetched this way should be considerd "client data" and never be referenced in your Server Components.
-In fact, `PreloadQuery` will create a separate `ApolloClient` instance from the instance normally used in RSC, to prevent mixing data.
+> Keep in mind that we don't recommend mixing data between Client Components and Server Components.
+Data fetched this way should be considered client data and never be referenced in your Server Components. `PreloadQuery` prevents mixing server data and client data by creating a separate `ApolloClient` instance using the `makeClient` function passed into `registerApolloClient`.

 #### Usage with `useReadQuery`.

-You can also use this approach in combination with `useReadQuery` on the client.
-For that, you can use this "render prop" approach to get a transportable `QueryRef` that you can pass down into your Client Components:
+You can also use this approach in combination with `useReadQuery` in Client Components.
+Use the render prop approach to get a `QueryRef` that you can pass to your Client Component:

 ```jsx
 <PreloadQuery